Burdantes/burdantes.github.io/_news/announcement_4.md

 inline: true
 ---

-Our paper **Analysis of False Negative Rates for Recycling Bloom Filters (Yes, They Happen!)** has been accepted at ACM SIGMETRICS 2024!
+Our two papers on estimating the upper and lower-bound of false positive and negative rates of Recycling Bloom Filters have been accpeted at IEEE INFOCOM (for the false positive) and ACM Sigmetrics (for the false negative).